lyndskg/100-Projects-of-Code/README.md

 8. Bandwidth Monitor
 9. Product Landing Page
 10. Create Your Own Blog ✓
    - Ruby (2/3/23).
-Employing [Jekyll](https://jekyllrb.com) &mdash; a static site generator written in Ruby &mdash; in order to buaild a simple online blog.
-Jekyll takes content written in Markdown files, passes it through templates, then spits it out as a complete static HTML-based website, ready to be served.
-Guides on how to use Jekyll to blog [here](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/), [here](https://www.creativebloq.com/how-to/jekyll-blog), and [here](https://jekyllrb.com/docs/step-by-step/08-blogging/).
+Employing [Jekyll](https://jekyllrb.com) &mdash; a static site generator written in Ruby &mdash; in order to build a simple, HTML-based online blog.
+Jekyll takes content written in Markdown files, passes it through specified templates, then spits it out as a complete static website &ndash; ready to be served.
+Guides on how to use Jekyll to blog can be found [here](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/), [here](https://www.creativebloq.com/how-to/jekyll-blog), and [here](https://jekyllrb.com/docs/step-by-step/08-blogging/).
 11. Your Portfolio Website
 12. Animated Navigation Toggle
 13. Country Lookup using IP address